Gard Nilssen

-Gard Nilssen (born 24 June 1983 in Skien, Norway) is a Norwegian Jazz musician (drums) and composer, and member of the bands Bushman's Revenge and Puma.
+Gard Nilssen (born 24 June 1983) is a Norwegian jazz drummer and composer.
+He is a member of the bands Gard Nilssen' Acoustic Unity, Gard Nilssen's Supersonic Orchestra, Bushman's Revenge, Amgala Temple, and Puma.
+He also plays in trio format with Bugge Wesseltoft and Arild Andersen.

 Career

-Nilssen was educated on the Jazz program at Trondheim Musikkonservatorium (2003).
+Nilssen was born in Skien, and got his musical education on the Jazz program at Trondheim Musikkonservatorium (2003).
 He was voted this year's young jazz musicians in 2006 with the group Puma.
 Otherwise Nilssen is very active in bands like Bushman´s Revenge, Lord Kelvin, and Heidi Skjerve Kvintett.

 Nilssen was chosen to represent Norway in the artist development program Take Five, a music developer program promoted by the London-based concert promoter Serious.